 @AUNTSETUNCLES ON INSTAGRAM

-For delicious Jerk chicken and other Caribbean comfort foods, Peppa's Jerk Chicken has got you covered.
-Serving up a menu of traditional Jamaican eats, Peppa's is a no-frills local staple.
-Pick up a plate and head to nearby Prospect Park for a picnic in one of New York City's prettiest green spaces.
+For delicious Jerk chicken and other Caribbean comfort foods, Errol's has got you covered.
+Serving up a menu of traditional Jamaican eats, Errol's is a no-frills local staple.
+Pick up a classic beef patty or coco bread and head to nearby Prospect Park for a picnic in one of New York City's prettiest green spaces.
 If you’re looking to dine in, Aunts et Uncles (pictured) offers a Caribbean-inspired vegan plant-based menu and signature cocktails in a relaxed and intimate setting.

 2 pm: Explore Prospect Park